Marcus Trescothick urges more sports stars to speak about mental health struggle

-Former England batsman Marcus Trescothick has called for more sports stars to open up about their struggles with mental health.
+Former England batter Marcus Trescothick has called for more sports stars to open up about their struggles with mental health.

 Trescothick, who was made an OBE for services to mental health on Wednesday, suffered from related issues throughout his career.